wp-plugins/tinypass/readme.txt

 And for your visitors, buying access to content through Tinypass couldn't be easier.
 We offer a **wide choice of payment methods**, we don't require your visitors to create an account before making a purchase, and all transactions happen in a quick, secure environment.
 Gone are the days of clunky shopping carts and confusing checkouts!

-For more on Tinypass, visit [www.tinypass.com](http://www.tinypass.com "Tinypass - Access control & payment platform")
+For more on Tinypass, visit [tinypass.com](http://www.tinypass.com "Tinypass - Access control & payment platform")

 **For a complete set of instructions for working with the Tinypass plugin for WordPress, please visit [our developer site](http://developer.tinypass.com/main/wordpress "Tinypass developer site")**

-Features: Access Control, Paywall, Pay Per Article, Pay Per Category, Micropayments, Price Windowing, Upsell, Multiple Payment Options, Currencies, Languages (English / Spanish)
+Features: Access Control, Paywall, Pay Per Article, Pay Per Category, Metered Access, Micropayments, Pay what you want (custom pricing), Price Windowing, Upsell, Multiple Payment Options, Currencies, Languages (English / Spanish)

 == Installation ==